-The Group proactively initiated a cash recovery plan on trade and other receivables outstanding, working closely with the Government of Malaysia (GoM), airlines and commercial tenants.
-For the financial year ended 31 December 2020, the Group had collected over RM1,400,000,000 cash through various efforts including the cash recovery initiatives.
+The Group proactively initiated a cash recovery plan on trade and other receivables outstanding, working closely with GoM, airlines and commercial tenants.
+For the financial year ended 31 December 2021, the Group had collected over RM1,647,000,000 (2020: RM1,400,000,000) through various efforts including the cash recovery initiatives.